oracle/apex/plugins/region/graph-visualization/README.md

-# Graph Visualization Plug-In (Preview)
+# Graph Visualization Plug-In

 This preview plugin supports visualization of property graph queries in the database as an interactive network graph.
-The queries can be expressed in SQL (specifically the new SQL/PGQ standard) for database version 23ai or later, or in [PGQL](https://pgql-lang.org/) for Autonomous Database Serverless.
+The queries can be expressed in SQL (specifically the new SQL/PGQ standard) for Oracle AI Database 26ai, or in [PGQL](https://pgql-lang.org/) for Autonomous Database Serverless.

+## Pre-installation Steps for Oracle AI Database 26ai

+1. Download files in required-for-26ai folder.
+2. Navigate to SQL Workshop -> SQL Scripts -> Upload files -> Run Scripts.

 ## Installation Steps